SuzieP/Portfolio/README.md

 #### [2.
 Exploratory quantitative analysis of the Chicago govt. public datasets (published in 2012) using SQL and Python.](https://nbviewer.jupyter.org/github/SuzieP/Portfolio/blob/master/Chicago-%20school%2C%20socioeconomics%2C%20and%20crime.ipynb)
-In this project I explore the relationships between the variables in three different datasets pulled from the Chicago government website:
+In this project I explored the relationships between the variables in three different datasets pulled from the Chicago government website:
  1. Socioeconomic indicators in Chicago for each community area for years 2018-2012
  2. Chicago public school records for the 2011-2012 school year
  3. Chicago crime data from 2001 to 2012

-I conduct an exploratory correlation analysis between the following variables:
+I conducted an exploratory correlation analysis between the following variables:
 * per capita income
 * hardship index
 * crime count